Shopping for a new Chevrolet Silverado 1500?

 Rear Wheel Drive

 4WD Crew Cab 143.5" Work TruckGas/Ethanol V6, 4.3L

 |$ 35,007||$ 36,850|

-The 2014 Chevrolet Silverado 1500 sets a new, no-compromise direction for serious work or play, it's been completely refreshed this year.
-The Silverado gets an upright, chiseled look inside and out; strong yet more fuel-efficient lineup of engines; quieter, more refined cabins; and noteworthy set of safety and infotainment technology—and it all simultaneously nods to the looks of buff Chevy HD trucks while adding a luxury-car feature set to the top of the lineup.
+The 2014 Chevrolet Silverado 1500 is completely refreshed, and it sets a tougher new direction that follows, even more closely, the success of the brand's heavy-duty models, The Silverado gets an upright, chiseled look inside and out; strong yet more fuel-efficient lineup of engines; quieter, more refined cabins; and noteworthy set of safety and infotainment technology—and it all simultaneously nods to the looks of buff Chevy HD trucks while adding a luxury-car feature set to the top of the lineup.

 And it’s been a long time coming; GM has given its lineup of full-size pickups a serious revamp for the first time since the 2007 model year.